ibm-cloud-docs/vpc/fip-create.md

 You can reserve a floating IP address, then add it to a network interface to allow traffic from the internet to access your VPC public gateway, virtual server instance, or Bare Metal server.

-## Adding floating IP addresses to network interfaces with the UI
+## Adding floating IP addresses to network interfaces with the console
 {: #fip-add-ni-ui}
 {: ui}

-You can add floating IP addresses to network interfaces with the UI.
+You can add floating IP addresses to network interfaces with the console.

-### Adding a floating IP address to a virtual server instance with the UI
+### Adding a floating IP address to a virtual server instance with the console
 {: #fip-add-vsi-ui}

 To add a floating IP to a network interface to allow internet traffic to access your VSI, perform the following procedure: